SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 winneris sortedout usingritualizedcombat akin to the clashes during the urge to mate but with less hormones.
-If there is no one who desires to be leader, then others may assign someone the job: the “lucky" Hurshuk has the option of accepting the position or fighting all those who would foist it oﬂ: on him.
+If there is no one who desires to be leader, then others may assign someone the job: the "lucky" Hurshuk has the option of accepting the position or fighting all those who would foist it oﬂ: on him.
 This process extends up the ladder; the village leaders decide among themselves who will rule grand villages, the grand